rikard-helgegren/Face_Detaction_AI/README.md

 * Report performance for 36 feature strong classifier.
 * Hand check S+T+ part of adaboost.
 * Move calculating featurevalues so that it is done once.
+* Add data refill.

-## Things that are TODO
+## Things that are not done
 * Make single classifier training faster.
 Some leads:
-   * Optimize feature calculation. hal2019.graphics.Rectangle sum can be calculated in 4 array accesses (currently 4).
+   * Optimize feature calculation.
+Rectangle sum can be calculated in 4 array accesses (currently 4).
 Two-rectangle features can be calculated in 6 (currently 8).
 Three-rectangle in 8 (not implemented).
 Four-rectangle in 9 (not implemented).
-* Clean up and comment code.